wp-plugins/woocommerce-exporter/readme.txt

 7. Download achived copies of previous exports

 == Changelog ==

+= 1.7.2 =
+* Fixed: Check for wc_format_localized_price() in older releases of WooCommerce
+* Added: Brands export type
+* Added: Support for Brand Name in Brands export
+* Added: Support for Brand Description in Brands export
+* Added: Support for Brand Slug in Brands export
+* Added: Support for Parent ID in Brands export
+* Added: Support for Brand Image in Brands export
+* Added: Support for sorting options in Brands export
+* Fixed: Added checks for 3rd party classes and legacy WooCommerce functions for 2.0.20
+* Added: Support for Category Description in Categories export
+* Added: Support for Category Image in Categories export
+* Added: Support for Display Type in Categories export

+= 1.7.1 =
+* Added: Brands support to Orders export
+* Added: Brands support for Order Items in Orders export
+* Fixed: PHP warning notice in Orders export
+* Added: Option to filter different Order Items types from Orders export

 = 1.7 =
 * Added: Rename of export files across Plugin